3 Potent Examples of a Real Estate Letter to Potential Sellers

 Dear Mr. Smithson,

-I'm writing to let you know that I'm a licensed real estate agent with ABC Realty, an affiliate of Coldwell Banker.
-We're a locally owned and operated company with a great reputation in the community.
-I'm confident that I can get you the best price for your home, and I'd be happy to provide you with a free market analysis to prove it.
+I’m a licensed real estate agent with ABC Realty, an affiliate of Coldwell Banker.
+We’re locally owned and focused on helping homeowners take advantage of market conditions.
+I’d be happy to provide a free market analysis to show what your home could realistically achieve right now.

-Thank you for your time, and I hope to hear from you soon!
+Thank you again, and I hope to stay in touch.

 Sincerely,